Vorticode/solarite/docs/index.md

 ## Performance

-Here is Solarite on Stefan Krause's famous js-framework-benchmark versus some other common libraries.
-Run on a Ryzen 7 3700X on Windows 10.
+Solarite provides near-native performance by performing targeted DOM updates.
+Benchmark is un on a Ryzen 7 3700X on Windows 10.
 Performance is still improving.

 ![js-framework-benchmark](docs/js-framework-benchmark.png)